For MDU's activities to be as good as possible it’s important that as a student you tell us what you think of your education.

-At MDH there is zero tolerance towards discrimination and harassment.
+At MDU there is zero tolerance towards discrimination and harassment.
 The University is obliged to investigate cases of harassment and victimisation as soon as the University gets to know that this may have occurred.
 Discrimination relates to unfair or abusive treatment that can be linked to one of the seven grounds of discrimination:

 - transgender identity or expression

 - sexual orientation

 If you feel that you have been discriminated against you can report this to firstname.lastname@example.org.

 If you would like support during this process you can contact the student ombudsman.
 Bear in mind that a report is not always protected by confidentiality and may be a public document.
 If you wish to discuss your situation in confidence you may contact the Student Health Care or your study adviser.